-Operation: Name of operation, and parameters Cross References: Use cases this operation can occur within Preconditions: Noteworthy assumptions about the state of the system or objects in the Domain Model before execution of the operation.
+Operation: Name of operation, and parameters

+Cross References: Use cases this operation can occur within

+Preconditions: Noteworthy assumptions about the state of the system or objects in the Domain Model before execution of the operation.
 These are non-trivial assumptions the reader should be told.

 Postconditions: This is the most important section.
-The state of objects in the Domain Model after completion of the operation.
-Discussed in detail in a following section.
+The state of objects in the detail in a following section.